weidongxu-microsoft/java-sdk-tools/mcp/assets/migrate-instructions.md

 - Pattern: "validate()" was removed
   Solution: This is expected, no action needed.

+- Pattern: "<Constructor>()" was changed to private access
+  Solution: This is expected, no action needed.

 - Pattern: "<ServiceName>Manager was removed, and there is a similar "<NewServiceName>Manager" was added.
   Severity: This is a breaking change that MUST be fixed.
   Solution: Edit "tspconfig.yaml", modify or add line under "@azure-tools/typespec-java"